Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 ~~~
 {: .bash}

-`kraken-biom` can use more than one report to generate a BIOM table.
+`kraken-biom` uses both reports to generate the BIOM table.
 The BIOM table is in a file called `metagenome.biom`.
 ~~~
  ls -l
 ~~~